miking-lang/cps-software/README.md

 # cps-software
-Software artifacts for cyber-physical systems projects
+Software artifacts and documentation for cyber-physical systems projects

+Take a look at the [cps libraries](lib) or at the [projects](projects) that uses those libraries.